Accessibility statement

 PDFs and other documents

-Some of our PDFs and Word documents are essential to providing council services eg PDFs that give users complex information in a clear format, using illustrations etc, or forms that were published as Word documents.
+Some of our PDFs and Word documents are essential to providing council services.
+For example, PDFs that give users complex information in a clear format using illustrations, or forms that were published as Word documents.
 We plan to either fix these or replace them with accessible HTML pages.

 Live video